seanloughran/portland-301n2/class-01-jquery-and-the-dom/LECTURE.md

    - every problem you solve on your own is a victory
 * Acceptance of ambiguities
 	- don't expect requirements or problem definition to be clear at the beginning
 	- work with what you have.
-Iterate towrads a goal
+Iterate towards a goal
 	- users may have issue determining requirements from a blank slate (screen).
 It's best to offer them something and then develop from there
 * Engagement during class
 	- Use your laptop only if it enhances your understanding of the lecture (coding, etc).
 Try and avoid random browsing, reading unrelated emails, chats, etc.